from small one page howto to huge articles all in one place

 emerge primarily installs packages.
 You can specify

-packages to install in one of four main ways: an ebuild,
+packages to install in five possible ways: an atom,

 - ebuild